 The activities of the transport industry release several million tons of greenhouse gases each year into the atmosphere, accounting for between 25 and 30% of all greenhouse gas emissions.
 There is an ongoing debate about to what extent these emissions are linked with climate change, but the debate relates more to the extent of these impacts than their nature.
-Some gases, particularly nitrogen oxide, also participate in depleting the stratospheric ozone (O3) layer, which naturally screens the earth’s surface from ultraviolet radiation.
+Some gases, particularly nitrogen oxide, also contribute to the depletion of the stratospheric ozone (O3) layer, which naturally screens the earth’s surface from ultraviolet radiation.
 The rise in air traffic, in addition to its emissions, has increased the number of contrails, which are mainly ice crystals formed from condensation around planes flying at high altitudes.
-They can contribute to climate change in a paradoxical fashion as, on the one hand, they can trap heat, and on the other, they are also reflecting solar radiation.
-In addition to being a contributor to climate change, transportation is also impacted by it, particularly over infrastructure (e.g. more floods due to rising sea levels) and operations (more weather disruptions).
+They can contribute to climate change in a paradoxical fashion as, on the one hand, they can trap heat; on the other, they also reflect solar radiation.
+In addition to contributing to climate change, transportation is also impacted by it, particularly over infrastructure (e.g. more floods due to rising sea levels) and operations (more weather disruptions).

 b.
 Air quality

 Noise represents the general effect of irregular and chaotic sounds on people as well as animal life.
 Basically, noise is an undesirable sound.
-The acoustic measure of the intensity of noise is expressed in decibel (dB) with a scale ranging from 1 dB to 120 dB.
-Long term exposure to noise levels above 75 decibels severely hampers hearing and affects human physical and psychological well-being.
-Noise emanating from the movement of transport vehicles and the operations of ports, airports, and railyards affects human health through an increase in the risk of cardiovascular diseases.
+The acoustic measure of the intensity of noise is expressed in decibels (dB) with a scale ranging from 1 dB to 120 dB.
+Long-term exposure to noise levels above 75 decibels severely hampers hearing and affects human physical and psychological well-being.
+Noise emanating from the movement of transport vehicles and the operations of ports, airports, and railyards affects human health by increasing the risk of cardiovascular diseases.
 Ambient noise is a frequent result of road transportation in urban areas, which is the cumulative outcome of all the noise generated by vehicles (ranging from 45 to 65 dB), impairs the quality of life and property values.
 Falling land values nearby acute noise sources such as airports are often noted since buyers are less willing to bid on properties in areas of elevated noise levels.
 Many noise regulations impose mitigation if noise reaches a defined level, such as sound walls and other soundproofing techniques.

 d.
 Water quality